Verdier/polyflow/README.md

 ```

 ## Service ##
-PolyFlow has a dependency injection system which allows nano and/or service to depend on other services.
+PolyFlow has a dependency injection system which allows `nano` and/or `service` to depend on other `services`.

 ```javascript
 polyflow.service('service1', function () {